 7. Get some surprisingly good fried chicken from this Shell Gas Station

 With all the recent mom and pop joints that have closed down, it’s nice to know that there’s still a place to get some good ole’ greasy, cheap, and tasty fried chicken.
 Once touted as the best fried chicken in town by the establishment themselves, the Shell Gas Station on the corner of South and East has been confirmed to be telling the truth.
 Head to Quick Shoppe, order a couple of legs, and see for yourself.

 One claim to fame for Charlotte is the Bank of America Stadium here in Uptown.
 Home to the Carolina Panthers, the BoA Stadium also hosts the annual Duke’s Mayo Bowl and the iconic Panthers vs. Cowboys game where Panthers won 16-8 and packed the stadium with the largest crowd ever.
-They also host concerts like the upcoming performance by Billy Joel and, in 2022, The Strokes, Red Hot Chili Peppers, Thundercat, and The Strokes have all performed here.
+They also host concerts with incredible talent.
+Billy Joel, Red Hot Chili Peppers, Thundercat, and The Strokes have all performed here.

 10. Get a drink at the Thirsty Beaver